mahavedalla/mahavedalla/docs/questions/sila/is-the-observance-of-the-sixth-precept-necessary-for-the-attainment-of-nibbana.md

-# Is the observance of the sixth precept necessary for the attainment of Nibbāna?
+Question: Is the observance of the sixth precept necessary for the attainment of Nibbāna?
 Answer in Brief: -
  Category: Sīla
 Sutta References: MN 66